python/mypy/docs/source/more_types.rst

     c: Final = 19

     reveal_type(c)          # Revealed type is 'int'
-    expects_literal(c)      # ...but type checks!
+    expects_literal(c)      # ...but this type checks!

 If we do not provide an explicit type in the Final, the type of ``c`` becomes
 context-sensitive: mypy will basically try "substituting" the original assigned value whenever it's used before performing type checking.
-So, mypy will type-check the above program as if it were written like so:
+So, mypy will type-check the above program almost as if it were written like so:

 .. code-block:: python